 One of the basic permanent URI schemes (cf. RFC 3986 [RFC3986], [IANA-URI]) is 'URN' (Uniform Resource Name) as originally defined in RFC 2141 [RFC2141] and now being formally specified in RFC 2141bis [I-D.ietf-urnbis-rfc2141bis-urn].
 Any identifier, when used within the URN system, needs its own namespace.
-In February 2012, there were 45 registered URN namespaces (see [IANA-URN]), one of which belongs to ISBN, International Standard Book Number, as specified 2001 in RFC 3187 [RFC3187].
+At the time of this writing, there were over 45 registered URN namespaces (see [IANA-URN]), one of which belongs to ISBN, International Standard Book Number, as specified 2001 in RFC 3187 [RFC3187].

 Since 2007, there have been two variants of ISBN in use; an outdated one based on ISO 2108-1992 [ISO1] and a new one defined in ISO 2108-2005 [ISO2].
-These versions shall subsequently be called "ISBN-10" and "ISBN-13", respectively, in this document.
+These versions shall subsequently be called "ISBN-10" and "ISBN-13", respectively.
 If what is said in this document applies to both ISBN versions, the generic term "ISBN" is used.

 As part of the validation process for the development of URNs, the IETF URN working group agreed that it is important to demonstrate that a URN syntax proposal can accommodate existing identifiers from well established namespaces.
 One such infrastructure for assigning and managing names comes from the bibliographic community.
 Bibliographic identifiers function as names for objects that exist both in print and, increasingly, in electronic formats.
 RFC 2288 [RFC2288] investigated the feasibility of using three identifiers (ISBN, ISSN, and SICI -- see below) as URNs, with positive results; however, it did not formally register corresponding URN namespaces.
-This was in part due to the still evolving process to formalize criteria for namespace definition documents and registration, consolidated later in the IETF into RFC 3406 [RFC3406].
-That RFC, in turn, is now being updated as well into RFC 3406bis [I-D.ietf-urnbis-rfc3406bis-urn-ns-reg].
+This was in part due to the still evolving process to formalize criteria for namespace definition documents and registration, consolidated later in the IETF, first into RFC 2611 [RFC2611], then into RFC 3406 [RFC3406], and now given by RFC 3406bis [I-D.ietf-urnbis-rfc3406bis-urn-ns-req].

 URN Namespaces have subsequently been registered for both ISBN (International Standard Book Number) and ISSN (International Serial Standard Number) in RFCs 3187 [RFC3187] and 3044 [RFC3044], respectively, but not for SICI (Serial Item and Contribution Identifier), mainly due to the identifier's limited popularity.
-Moreover, the URN resolution process for SICIs would be complicated.

 Guidelines for using ISBN-10s (based on ISO 2108:1992) as URNs and the original namespace registration have been published in RFC 3187 [RFC3187].
-The RFC at hand replaces RFC 3187; sections related to ISBN-13 have been added, all ISBN-10 information has been updated and the namespace registration revised to make it compliant with both ISBN versions and stipulations of RFC 3406bis [I-D.ietf-urnbis-rfc3406bis-urn-ns-reg], the work-in-progress successor of RFC 3406 [RFC3406], which in turn had replaced the legacy RFC 2611 [RFC2611] applied in the initial registration.
+The RFC at hand replaces RFC 3187; sections related to ISBN-13 have been added, all ISBN-10 information has been updated, and the namespace registration revised to make it compliant with both ISBN versions and the stipulations of RFC 3406bis [I-D.ietf-urnbis-rfc3406bis-urn-ns-req].